 HUMAN RIGHTS ENFORCEMENT IN NIGERIA – THE PROCEDURE FOR

 As a citizen, it is important to understand your fundamental rights as enshrined in Chapter IV of the 1999 Constitution of the Federal Republic of Nigeria.
 These Fundamental Human Rights pertain to life; dignity of human person; personal liberty; fair hearing; private and family life; freedom of thought; conscience and religion; freedom of expression and of the press; peaceful assembly and freedom of association; freedom of movement; freedom from discrimination; and freedom to acquire and own immovable property anywhere in Nigeria.

 Nevertheless, understanding how to enforce these rights where there is a breach, or to file claims in court for compensatory reliefs against anyone including a government agency such as the Police may be just as important.

-How to Enforce Fundamental Human Rights
+How to Enforce Fundamental Human Rights in Nigeria

 It is only at a court of competent jurisdiction that you can enforce any of the above listed rights either by alleging that your right is being breached, is likely to be breached or has been breached.
 Action against human right abuse or fundamental right enforcement may be filed at the Federal High Court or at the High Court of a State, though for complaints relating to employment discrimination, the National Industrial Court may be the appropriate venue.
 Court hearing of the application is usually on affidavit evidence and the written address filed in Court which must have the application on which the written address is based.